keyboard_arrow_up

 Metal Spinning

-Metal spinning, a metalworking process which transforms a flat circular blank or disc into symmetrical round shapes.
+Metal spinning is a metalworking operation that transforms a flat, circular blank into symmetric, round shapes.

 Metal Spinning Machine